microsoft/vscode-docs/docs/azure/kubernetes.md

 ## Deploy the application to Azure Kubernetes Service

-The Kubernetes extension provides auto-completion, code snippets and verification for the Kubernetes manifest file.
-For example, once you type `Deployment`, a manifest file with fundamental structure is auto-generated for you.
-You only need to enter your app name, image and port manually.
+The Kubernetes extension provides autocompletion, code snippets, and verification for the Kubernetes manifest file.
+For example, once you type 'Deployment', a manifest file with fundamental structure is autogenerated for you.
+You only need to enter your app name, image, and port manually.

 ![Create manifest](images/kubernetes/create-manifest.gif)